 Every year we have a SWW patron who designs a hat for the year.

 The pattern is available to download for free from the SWW website or you can pick up a copy of the leaflet at various Shetland shops.
-For the last two years the hat pattern has been launched at the fantastic Edinburgh Yarn Festival.
+For the last four years the hat pattern has been launched at the fantastic Edinburgh Yarn Festival.

 Local yarn shops in Shetland